COLOMBIA PRACTICAL INFO

 LANGUAGE: Spanish.
 English is spoken in the Caribbean islands of San Andres and Providencia

-CURRENCY: Colombian Peso (COP): 1 euro = about 3,4 cop .
-The most widely used foreign currenies are the US dollar and the Euro.
+CURRENCY: Colombian Peso (COP): 1 euro = about 4647,25 COP circa.
+The most widely used foreign currencies are the US dollar and the Euro.

 MEASURING UNITS: In Colombia there is the metric system.
 Distances are in kms, weights in kgs, temperatures in C°, volumes in litres.
 Inches, feet, yards, pounds, ounces, miles, and Fahrenheit degrees are rarely used.